oroinc/documentation/user_guide/first_steps.rst

 Understanding
 ^^^^^^^^^^^^^

-Company scalability and efficiency depends a lot on common procedures followed by all of its employees.
+Company scalability and efficiency depend a lot on common procedures followed by all of its employees.
 How many times can you call a customer?
 Can you close an opportunity as lost without an explanation?
 What should you do if a customer has added some goods to the cart but hasn't ordered them?